clue/framework-x/docs/best-practices/deployment.md

 > monitoring, depending on your particular needs.
 Among these is `systemd`, which
 > is very wide-spread on Linux-based systems and in fact comes preinstalled with
 > many of the large distributions.
 But we love choice.
 If you prefer different
-> tools, you can adjust the following instructions to suite your needs.
+> tools, you can adjust the following instructions to suit your needs.

 First, start by creating a systemd unit file for our application.
 We can simply drop the following configuration template into the systemd configuration